 How Can I Prevent Medical Bills from Ending Up on my Credit Report?

 Unfortunately, this is not as simple as you might think.
-There is more work involved than the usual “just make your payments on time!” advice you were probably anticipating.
+More work is involved than the usual “just make your payments on time!” advice you probably anticipated.
 With medical debt, there are extra steps you need to take.

 - Consult your insurance company.
 Try to negotiate any unpaid parts of your bill.
 Some insurance companies will retroactively approve coverage if you can prove that your treatment was a medical necessity (ask your doctor to help with this).
 Insurance companies can also cover costs after a medical bill has been sent to collections.